Yemen army, in major victory, retakes two cities

 "They've put themselves in a small circle because all roads and supply lines to them were cut off," the official said.

-The Defence Ministry said on its website that the Yemeni navy had sunk 10 boats in which the militants had been planning to flee Shaqra if needed.
+The Defence Ministry said on its websites that the Yemeni navy had sunk 10 boats in which the militants had been planning to flee Shaqra if needed.
 It gave no figures on casualties.

-The website also reported that military planes had destroyed two cars used by militants heading from Zinjibar to Shaqra.

-A spokesman at the Yemeni embassy in Washington said in a statement that the army was closing in on the town of Azzan, an al Qaeda bastion in Shabwa province.

 (Additional reporting by Mohammed Ghobari; Writing by Mahmoud Habboush; Editing by Sami Aboudi and Andrew Osborn)